Parameter uncertainties in weighted unbinned maximum likelihood fits: Unbinned maximum likelihood fits and event weights

 \subsection{Asymptotically correct uncertainties in the presence of per-event weights}

-To derive the parameter variance in the presence of event weights we first discuss the simple case of a single parameter $\lambda$.
+To derive the parameter variance in the presence of event weights, which for now are considered to be static, the simple case of a single parameter $\lambda$ is discussed first.
 In this case, the estimator $\hat{\lambda}$ is defined implicitly by the condition